 - Decision Tree

 - Failure Model and Effects Analysis (FMEA)

-With testing teams pressed for time due to the availability of n number of devices and platforms to test, fussy ever – demanding customers not knowing what exactly they want, it can become an uphill task for the testers sometimes to ensure maximum test coverage and prioritize what to test first.
+With testing teams pressed for time due to the availability of n number of devices and platforms to test, and fussy ever–demanding customers not knowing what exactly they want, it can become an uphill task for the testers sometimes to ensure maximum test coverage and prioritize what to test first.

-This is where Risk Based Testing Technique comes into picture as it can be very helpful to determine the failure prone areas of an application first and increases the confidence of the team by uncovering the major chunk of problem areas at the earliest.
+This is where Risk Based Testing Technique comes into the picture as it can be very helpful to determine the failure-prone areas of an application first and increases the confidence of the team by uncovering the major chunk of problem areas at the earliest.